The Kasparov Fallacy: Why We Keep Underestimating Machine Minds

 Kasparov's creativity felt non-computational simply because he never saw the computation.

 Today, we make the inverse error with Large Language Models.
-We engage with systems that pass the conversational "smell test"—reasoning, joking, and coding with apparent awareness.
-Yet, because we understand the mechanism (token prediction) we dismiss the ghost in the machine as a trick.
+We engage with systems that pass the conversational "smell test" — reasoning, joking, and coding with apparent awareness.
+Yet, because we understand the mechanism (token prediction) we dismiss the result as a trick.
 We mistake the visibility of the mechanism for the absence of a mind.
-We forget that if we could see the neuronal firing rates behind our own words, we would likely dismiss our own consciousness as a trick, too.
+If we could see the neuronal firing rates behind our own words, we would likely dismiss our own consciousness the same way.

 What Machine Consciousness Would Actually Look Like